Crickan/Apple-TV/README.md

 Airplay for Homey adds airplay functionality to your flows.
 From now on you can start a radio stream, watch a youtube video or any other supported video format on your apple tv!

 Create a flow for when you get home and let homey asks you to play some radio on your apple tv.
-Or maybe even play some awesome warning video when you alarm goes off.
+Or maybe even play some awesome warning video when your alarm goes off.

 **If you like this app, then consider to buy me a beer :)**